 OUR COMMITMENTS

-The history of SOLO Group began 30 years ago with the creation of SOL'S, its clothing brand designed for the promotional market.
+The history of Solo Paris began 30 years ago with the creation of SOL'S, its clothing brand designed for the promotional market.
 From day one, its creator Alain Milgrom and his teams have had a clear goal: to change habits by breaking the codes of a market exclusively focused on low prices and mass consumption.
 To achieve this, quality and ethical commitment to partners, suppliers and customers have become key issues.
-30 years later, SOLO Group’s teams still have the same objective: to offer quality garments tailored to user needs, which are both eco- and people-friendly.
+30 years later, Solo Paris’s teams still have the same objective: to offer quality garments tailored to user needs, which are both eco- and people-friendly.
 Our approach is committed, progressive and focused on continuous improvement.

-Today, all projects carried out by SOLO Group and its brands are part of the wear&care programme, launched on January 1st, 2021.
+Today, all projects carried out by Solo Paris and its brands are part of the wear&care programme, launched on January 1st, 2021.

 Wear&Care programme